TV Viewership Statistics & Trends to Watch for in 2024

 Addressable TV is more cost-effective than you may think.
 Bear in mind that you’re able to save money in the first instance by being precise in your targeting, leading to more effective use of your resources.

 Secondly, addressable TV can be more cost-effective than other methods of finding and employing data.
 There are demand-side platforms (DSPs) whose ad-buying software allows you to target third-party audience segments in a campaign while you place bids–but they often charge for the privilege.

 Unfortunately, these extra costs hamper your ability to scale your campaigns and drive your performance.
 That means you may have to scale back your targeting and testing of audience segments right when you want to be gathering data.

 DSPs don’t give you the ability to learn and incorporate your insights, a flaw that ultimately costs you money, too.

 The audience segment reporting enabled by addressable TV advertising ultimately gives you more control over your campaign and more insights that you can put into action–saving you money as your campaign progresses.

 Additionally, Performance TV offers peace of mind that your brand will only be placed within quality content thanks to what we call Living Room Quality.
-Your ad will only be shown within premium content served directly on TV screens and on non-skippable inventory.
+Your ad will only be shown within premium content served on non-skippable inventory.
 Plus, Performance TV’s reporting dashboard offers a TV Network Report so you’ll be able to see exactly where your ad was run and which channels perform best for your business.